actionhero/www.actionherojs.com/tutorials/upgrade-path.md

 - Redis Client Configurations have changed drastically.
 This allows for greater configuration, but at a complexity cost.
   - The easiest way to upgrade your `config/redis.js` is to take if from the [master branch](https://github.com/Actionhero/Actionhero/blob/master/config/redis.js) directly and re-apply your configuration.
-  - Move `api.config.redis.channel` to `api.config.general.channel`
+  - Move `config.redis.channel` to `config.general.channel`
-  - Move `api.config.redis. rpcTimeout` to `api.config.general.rpcTimeout`
+  - Move `config.redis. rpcTimeout` to `config.general.rpcTimeout`
-  - Throughout the code, use `api.config.redis.client` rather than `api.redis.client`
+  - Throughout the code, use `config.redis.client` rather than `api.redis.client`

 ## Upgrading from v12 to v13